lukeliasi/binance-dca-bot/README.md

 Telegram has an easy way to create bots, it really just takes a couple of steps.

 1. Open `Telegram` and search for `BotFather` chat
-2. Eventually start the bot and run the `/newbot` command.
+2. Eventually start the bot and run the `/newbot` command
-3. Enter the `name` you want to use for the bot.
+3. Enter the `name` you want to use for the bot
-4. Enter the `username` for the bot (it must ends with `bot`).
+4. Enter the `username` for the bot (it must ends with `bot`)
 5. Done!

 ![Telegram Bot Setup](/images/telegram-bot.png)